RyanMaule1/jobify/README.md

 #### Preloaded Account

-Login with the following account to view account preloaded with jobs to user pagination and search functionality
+Login with the following account to view account preloaded with jobs to showcase pagination and search functionality

 email: jane_doe@gmail.com
 password: 12345678MPS <- MPS is upercase